 2019, in China wih students

 Her work takes her to interesting places.
 In 2019, for instance, she accompanied her students to Jingdezhen, China’s porcelain city, for an exchange programme.
-During the trip, she established relations with the University of Shanghai on behalf of the IKKG.
 The previous year, she conducted a masterclass in Guadelajara, Mexico, at the National School of Ceramics, to kick off their 2018 annual country programme, that was dedicated to Germany.

 Meanwhile, Katrin is at home at ceramic fairs in the Netherlands, Germany, Austria and Italy, where she sells her own art and catches up with ceramicist friends from all over Europe.
 As a long-standing member of the North Limburg Potters Collective, she has been actively involved in the organisation of Keramisto, the international ceramics festival in Milsbeek